Tigt/guttersnipe/_drafts/accessibility.md

 Or if support of the dual accessibility attributes isn't good enough, we can figure out how to make regular old `<a href="#transcript">` links that aren't ugly enough to make authors want to remove them.

 This, of course, assumes we have an actual transcript to point at.
+I'm pretty sure we want it on the same page as the comic.
+It gives search engines something to actually look for (finding specific comics in an archive is notoriously difficult in webcomics), second is that it doesn't ask users who need the long description to open a new URL/tab/window (and imagine if it was an offline copy!).
+Most webcomic transcript plugins do just this, so I'm not alone in this opinion.

 ##Transcripts##